solhuebner/PCA9685-Arduino/README.md

 This library allows communication with boards running a PCA6985 16-channel PWM driver module.
 It supports a wide range of available functionality, from setting the output PWM frequecy, allowing multi-device proxy addressing, and provides an assistant class for working with Servos.

+The datasheet for the IC is available from <http://www.nxp.com/documents/data_sheet/PCA9685.pdf>.

 ## Library Setup

 There are several defines inside of the library's header file that allows for more fine-tuned control.